-Does your industry require fingerprinting?
+Does your industry require fingerprinting as part of your background checks?
 Crimcheck can help!

 Many employers, both public and private, are required to perform background checks on new hires and individuals obtaining professional licenses.
 The Integrated Automated Fingerprint Identification System completes such background checks by comparing fingerprints received against a database of criminal fingerprints to determine if there is a criminal record.
 All fingerprints must be submitted to the FBI through WebCheck unless exemption reasons are met.

 The Integrated Automated Fingerprint Identification System (IAFIS) is a fingerprint identification system that retrieves criminal record history from the Federal Bureau of Investigation (FBI) and Criminal Justice Information Services (CJIS) Division.
 Fingerprints submitted through this system are automatically matched against these databases and can return a history within 2 to 24 hours of submission.

 The WebCheck Fingerprint Scan is an Internet-based service that reduces the turn around time of fingerprint checks to as little as several hours.
 The program transfers fingerprints and other data from inquiring agencies to the Bureau of Criminal Identification and Investigation (BCI&I) of Ohio.
 Crimcheck™ has been authorized by the state of Ohio to conduct these checks.

 The FBI fingerprint service is different from the Ohio BCI fingerprint in that it is a nationwide search.
 This service is applicable to those who have not been a resident of the state of Ohio for the past five years, licensing for specific fields, and others.

 - Accountancy Board

 - Counselor, Social Worker and Marriage and Family Therapist Board